gjohl/ml-practice/notes/business/pitching.md

 ## 4. Pitching the big idea
+Every pitch should tell a story.

 Four sections of the pitch:
+1. Introduce yourself and the big idea (5 mins)
+2. Explain the budget and secret sauce (10 mins)
+3. Offer the deal (2 mins)
+4. Stack hot cognition frames (3 mins)

 ### 4.1.
 Introduce yourself and the big idea (5 mins)
 Keep the pitch short - 20 mins.